GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 - 2716  (2Kx8) EPROM for copies of Boot ROM
 - 28C16 (2Kx8) EEPROM for copies of Boot ROM
 - 2732  (4Kx8) used for custom software (like BigTMon) that needs more space
-- MCM76866  (8Kx8) can be used with modifications to the CPU board (Not tested)

 J4 in the schematic brings out A11 of the EPROM.
 This is only needed when a 4K EPROM is used in the Model II (because otherwise only the upper part of the 4K is accessable.)